UWPCE-PythonCert/PythonCertDevel/source/modules/MultipleInheritance.rst

 The mechanics of multiple inheritance
 -------------------------------------

-Simply provide more than one parent.
+Simply provide more than one parent:

 .. code-block:: python